-Another favorite that is also roughly thirty minutes away from Orlando.
+Another favorite is also roughly thirty minutes away from Orlando.
 Twister Airboat Rides operate from the Lone Cabbage.
 A lesser-known spot that many of us locals frequent with guests.
 It’s west of Cocoa Village on Hwy 520.
 The airboat rides here are just as thrilling as others, but the body of water, the Indian River, is much denser.
 So once you are on the water is does not feel quite as remote as Midway.
 You can dine here and watch the alligators from the deck.
 Yes, often, they are right there waiting.
 If you are feeling adventurous, try eating some fried gator here.

 The Lone Cabbage features live entertainment every Sunday from 1 pm until 5 pm, be sure and check out the entertainment schedule!

 Twister Airboat rides can be more affordable if you only opt for a 30-minute ride.
-You can view current pricing here.

 Address: 8199 State Road 520 Cocoa, FL 32926

 Depending on where you are, this might be less than ten minutes away for you.
 Black Hammock Airboat Rides are in Oviedo on Lake Jesup at The Black Hammock.
 This one is interesting for a few reasons!
 Lake Jesup is home to over 10,000 alligators and is considered to support one of the state’s densest populations of alligators.
 Legend says Lake Jesup’s gator population is so large because, years ago, wildlife officers would capture nuisance gators and release them in Jesup – disputed by many as it’s believed they would have thrived here no matter what.